 Federal Budget submission 2018-19

-This pre-Budget submission advances a suite of good, practical policy proposals that plug significant gaps in the nation’s current approach to preventing, treating and managing a leading killer of Australians – cardiovascular disease.
+This pre-Budget submission provides a suite of good, practical policy proposals that plug significant gaps in the nation’s current approach to preventing, treating and managing cardiovascular disease (CVD).

 The Heart Foundation is advocating to improve access and increase attendance at cardiac rehabilitation services across Australia.

 Tobacco smoke is one of the main risk factors for heart disease and is responsible for 12% of the burden of cardiovascular disease in Australia.

 The Medical Research Future Fund

 This submission to the Medical Research Future Fund (MRFF) Priorities for 2018-2020 advocates to ensure that greater priority is given to cardiovascular disease research.